 - Siberian Husky

-If you own a mixed-breed dog or one that’s not on the homeowners insurance dog breeds list, you may still have trouble getting insurance coverage if your dog has bitten someone in the past.
+If you own a dog that’s not on the restricted dog breeds list, you may still have trouble getting insurance coverage if your dog has bitten someone in the past.

 What if your insurer won’t cover your dog